27 Jan 2022

 When it comes to asset based lending types like invoice factoring, some businesses feel like they have to pass control over certain aspects of the client relationship to the lender.
 With invoice factoring, the lender provides ‘credit control' services to ensure clients pay on time.

 However, this could be just what you need to enable you to focus your full attention on developing your product and service, and, ultimately, growing your business.
-If you’d rather retain full control, you could always opt for invoice discounting.
+You could always opt for invoice discounting if you’d rather retain full control.

 Both invoice factoring and discounting provide businesses with up to 95% of the sum of their invoices in a day or two instead of having to wait weeks or even months.
 Whatever your goals are, the right type of funding can improve your cash flow and speed up your growth.